Features of animated films for adults

 This innovation allows directors to express psychological and social complexity, exploring the art of storytelling with an approach that challenges the norms of conventional cinema.

-Iconic films and their themes
+Emblematic films and their themes

-Furthermore, Akira raises questions about evolution and destruction, inviting viewers to question the nature of progress and human destiny.
+Additionally, Akira raises questions about evolution and destruction, inviting viewers to question the nature of progress and human destiny.

-Grave of the Fireflies: loss and human fragility
+The Tomb of the Fireflies: loss and human fragility

 Through the sensitivity of the animated story, the film represents sacrifice and hopelessness in times of conflict, managing to deeply move the adult audience.